-Accompanying this Notice of Annual General and Special Meeting is a: (1) Management Information Circular (Circular), which provides additional information relating to the matters to be dealt with at the Meeting; (2) Form of Proxy and Notes to Proxy or a Voting Instruction Form (VIF), as applicable; and (3) return envelope for use by the shareholders to send in their Proxy or VIF, if applicable.
+Accompanying this Notice of Annual General and Special Meeting is a Management Information Circular (Circular) which provides additional information relating to the matters to be dealt with at the Meeting.

 Your vote is important to us.
-The record date for the determination of the shareholders entitled to receive this Notice and to vote at the Meeting has been established as 28 May 2021 (Record Date).
+The record date for the determination of the shareholders entitled to receive this Notice and to vote at the Meeting has been established as 27 April 2022 (Record Date).

-While a registered shareholder or a duly appointed proxyholder can vote at the virtual Meeting live, we encourage you to vote by Proxy or VIF in advance of the Meeting so we can secure as large a representation as possible of our shareholders at the Meeting.
+While a registered shareholder or a duly appointed proxyholder can vote at the virtual Meeting live, we encourage you to vote by completing the form of proxy (Proxy) or a voting information form (VIF) in advance of the Meeting so we can secure as large a representation as possible of our shareholders at the Meeting.